 Where applicable, City of Clemson codes are to be followed.
 Application to the CDPOA does not relieve the owner’s responsibility for code conformance.
 Application for a building permit with the City of Clemson will clarify when code provisions are applicable.

 Samples to be included with application as appropriate:

 - Paint chip for house and trim colors including manufacturer’s color code

 - Window and door frame manufacturer’s identification, or paint chip

 - Concrete finishes if modification to standard poured mix is proposed

-The Application form, dated November 2009, and revised January 2014,. is the approved format for submitted applications, and is incorporated into these guidelines.
+The Application form, dated November 2009, and revised January 2014, is the approved format for submitted applications, and is available on the CDPOA Website.